 Adopting renewable energy sources may seem like a big move.
 Still, with the proper drive and resources, it won’t just contribute to a more sustainable future but also significantly boost your property’s value.

 Solar panels: By using solar energy to power your property’s electrical systems, you can reduce your reliance on conventional energy sources.
-This decrease in energy consumption is reflected positively in your EPC rating.
+This decrease in energy consumption will be reflected positively in your EPC rating.

 Smart home technology: Smart thermostats, lighting controls, and energy monitoring systems can help you identify areas where energy is being wasted and make adjustments accordingly.

 Ground source heat pumps: GSHPs are known for their high efficiency, as they typically provide around three to four units of heat for every unit of electricity consumed.
-The government also recently announced heat pump grants in England and Wales rising to £7,500 from October 2023, as part of the Boiler Upgrade Scheme (BUS).
+There are also grants available for landlords in England and Wales, offering up to £7,500 towards the cost of a heat pump through the Boiler Upgrade Scheme (BUS).